 We just wanted to email and thank you for allowing us to pitch last week.

-It was great meeting you and your team, and we really hope you succeed.
+It was great meeting you and your team, and we hope you succeed.

-Essentially, you're not complaining or expressing disappointment.
-You're not even mentioning that you lost.
+You're not complaining that you lost.
 You're just keeping things light and friendly.
-And do you know what – people will remember you for it.
+And you know what – people will remember you for it.
 Because if things go wrong with the freelancer or agency they picked?
 Well, there's a chance they'll come back to you for being so humble.

 Take inspiration from the losers